 At Disciples Church we celebrate The Lord’s Supper (also called Communion) on the first weekend of every month.
-We do this during our regular weekly worship services on that weekend.
+We do this during our regular Sunday worship services on that weekend.

 The Lord’s Supper is primarily a time when we join together around a symbolic meal to remember what the Lord Jesus has done for us.
 From God’s Word we find that the sacrament has four practical purposes:

 1. It reminds us in a dramatic manner of the death of Jesus Christ in our place for our sins.

 2. It calls Christians to put their sin to death in light of the fact that Jesus died for our sins and compels us to examine ourselves and repent of sin before partaking.

 3. It shows the unity of God’s people around the person and work of Jesus.

 4. It anticipates our participation in the marriage supper of the Lamb (Jesus) when His Kingdom comes in its fullness.

 In the New Testament, God’s Word teaches us that Christians should participate regularly in the Lord’s Supper (1 Corinthians 11: 23 – 32; Matthew 26: 26 – 29; Luke 22: 14 – 23 and Mark 14: 22 – 25).
 Partaking in the Lord’s Supper involves a recognition that, for Christians, the benefits of Jesus’ sacrifice include communion with both God and one another – and in faith Christians are to partake of the Lord’s Supper until one day they see Jesus and sit to eat with Him as friends in His Kingdom.